-"Priority Transit Projects" as defined in the BTFA means the Ontario Line, Scarborough Subway Extension, Yonge North Subway Extension and Eglinton Crosstown West Extension.
+"Priority Transit Projects" as defined in the BTFA.

 "Project" means, collectively, Developer Infrastructure and any third-party infrastructure included in the development.

 "Record Drawings" as defined by the Professional Engineers of Ontario as those drawings prepared and sealed by the reviewing engineer after verifying in detail the actual conditions of the completed Project.